 I set out some fall color paints for dipping.
 Next, the kids dipped the foam leaves in paint and printed on the tree trunk.
 I should say that it takes a couple of tries to get the paint evenly on the back of the foam leaves.
 While baby A was printing with the leaves, big sis and I called out the color names louder to see if she could pick the one we called.
 We reinforced color names with baby A. With Big A, it was the sheer fun of creating patterns and each time she printed she expected a perfect leaf print.

-This activity gave us a chance to talk about seasons, especially fall and spring (for all of 5 whole minutes).
+This season craft gave us a chance to talk about seasons, especially fall and spring (for all of 5 whole minutes).

 - Leaves change colors.